menu

 3D printed cranial prosthesis

 With the use of additive manufacturing in the medical field, it is becoming increasingly clear the technology can contribute to a better quality of life.
-For example, take the case of unprecedented operation that occurred in Germany at the University Hospital of Salzburg.
+For example, take the case of unprecedented operation that occurred in Austria at the University Hospital of Salzburg.
 Surgeons successfully implanted a 3D-printed cranial prosthesis in a patient – one of the first in Europe.

 The 55-year-old patient was a victim of craniostenosis, a skull deformity in newborns that occurs when the bones fuse too early, causing the head to become deformed.
 The problem is not with the bone growth, but because the brain grows too quickly in the first year of life.
 For those affected, it can lead to increased intracranial pressure, which can cause problems with blindness and mental disability.
 The disease can also cause psychological stress to patients due to the deformed skull and its appearance.
 In these types of risky operations, 3D printing is becoming increasingly used.